ChildsplayOSU/bogl-docs/tutorials/GettingStarted.md

 On this page there are 2 main areas of focus: the **editor** (to the left) and the **interpreter** (to the right).

-The white screen on the left is **editor**, this is where you can type in your code to run.
-A simple BoGL program might be written as follows in the white portion of the screen:
+The white screen on the left is the **editor**, this is where you can type in your code to run.
+A simple BoGL program might be written as follows in the white portion of the screen on the left:
 ```
 game Example